david-osas/StudyCards-android-native/README.md

 # StudyCards-android-native

 Welcome to the android native code for StudyCards, an application created to help people study.
 Users can create decks filled with cards and put a question and an answer in each card.
 They can later view any selected deck and quiz themselves on saved cards, thus helping them in their learning.
-Technologies uesd: Java, android studio and Room ORM
+Technologies used: Java, android studio, and Room ORM

-# Application
+## Application

 Starting from the home screen a user has the choice to view saved decks or create a new deck